H.P. Lovecraft and Nicholas Roerich in New York

 H.P.
 Lovecraft and Sonia Green.

-Lovecraft was enthralled with New York at first, but the couple soon came into financial difficulty.
-Sonia lost her hat shop, and Howard couldn't find work to support both of them.
-Sonia moved to Cleveland for employment (remember that this was during the great Ohio Jazz Era Hat Shortage) and Lovecraft was left living by himself in Brooklyn.
+Lovecraft was enthralled with New York at first, but the couple, meaning Sonia, soon came into financial difficulty.
+Sonia lost her hat shop and Howard couldn't find work to support both of them.
+Actually he couldn't find work at all.

 H.P.
 Lovecraft's home in Brooklyn, 169 Clinton Street, the southeast corner of Clinton and State.